medlansari/FedCrypt/README.md

 - Pruning
 - Overwriting

+## Other FL Watermarking Methods
+Our code supports seamless integration and benchmarking of various federated learning watermarking methods.
+In addition to FedCrypt, the framework includes implementations of state-of-the-art approaches such as FedTracker, FedIPR, and Yu et al. method.
+Each method can be selected via the --method flag and configured using dedicated YAML files in the configs/federated_learning/ directory.
+This design enables users to directly compare the performance of these methods with FedCrypt.

 ## Citation

 Cite as: Mohammed Lansari, Reda Bellafqira, Katarzyna Kapusta, et al. FedCrypt: A Dynamic White-Box Watermarking Scheme for Homomorphic Federated Learning.
 TechRxiv.
 July 16, 2024.